aziz00008/dailydumpproject/README.md

 To run this application, you will need:

 - Docker and Docker Compose installed on your machine
 - AWS access keys to be activated
+- (Warning : You should not expose Api keys .this is just a dummy project)!!!!!!!!!

 ### Running the Application

-1. **Activate AWS Access Keys:**
-   Since this application uses AWS S3 for media storage, i have to activate the keys for you if you wish to run the app.
-These keys are required for the application to interact with AWS S3.
-Please contact me..
-I had to expose my secret keys for the app to be working.
-   Please note that this application is for educational purpose only ! it is a bad practice to expose your aws keys !
+ (Warning : You should not expose Api keys .this is just a dummy project)!!!!!!!!!

-3. **Run Docker Compose:**
+1. **Run Docker Compose:**
-   Once i activate the keys , navigate to the root directory of the project and run the following command:
+    navigate to the root directory of the project and run the following command:

    docker-compose up -d